nativefier/nativefier/API.md

 --file-download-options <json-string>
 ```

-a JSON string of key/value pairs to be set as file download options.
+*[New in 7.6.0]* A JSON string of key/value pairs to be set as file download options.
 See [electron-dl](https://github.com/sindresorhus/electron-dl) for available options.

 Example: